NFDI4BIOIMAGE/training/docs/contributing/index.md

 # Quick contributing short-cut:

 If you're too busy to enter everything in detail yourself, please just create a [github issue](https://github.com/NFDI4BIOIMAGE/training/issues) with a link to the materials you want to include in our list.
 We can take of all the details.
+If it is a link to a zenodo record, please only paste that link into the text field and no additional explanation.
+These links are processed automatically then.

 ## What to contribute